xSova/porporo/README.md

 brew install sdl2                # OS X
 ```

+Since parts of Porporo are built with uxn itself, we need to have a partial implementation of the varvara ecosystem(`src/uxncli`), and an assembler(`src/uxnasm`).
+Compiling porporo begins by building these two tools, then assembling the roms required by porporo(`menu.rom`, `wallpaper.rom`, `potato.rom`).
+These 3 roms then needs to be converted to C style arrays with `format-c.rom` rom.
+When this is ready we can finally compile porporo.

 To build Porporo and the required roms:

 ```
 make run
 ```

-Since parts of Porporo are built with uxn itself, we need to have a partial implementation of the varvara ecosystem(`src/uxncli`), and an assembler(`src/uxnasm`).
-Building porporo begins by building these two tools.

 ## Controls